serialbandicoot/flerovium/README.md

 Flerovium brings ML into your tests, by seeing the page like a human, instead of defining selectors, you define labels.
 Information, which Fleroviums ML libraries use to figure out where to click and type.

-Those gnarly xpath selectors become obsolete and you just maintain visual data and flerovium figures the rest.
+Those gnarly xpath selectors become obsolete and you just maintain visual data and flerovium figures out the rest.